From environmental science to photography - but always focused on the built environment.

 07. I only shoot projects that matter.

-I work exclusively with clients advancing the UN's Sustainable Development Goals - sustainable architecture, climate solutions, and biodiversity conservation.
+I work exclusively with clients advancing the UN's Sustainable Development Goals - sustainable architecture, green infrastructure, regenerative landscapes, climate solutions, and biodiversity conservation.
 I don't shoot anything else because these are the most urgent issues of our time.
-You're not just designing buildings; you're creating spaces that respect natural systems and support human wellbeing.
+You're not just designing buildings and gardens; you're creating spaces that respect natural systems and support human wellbeing.
 I document this work because it matters, and every image helps others see what responsible design looks like.

 08. I'm here for the long game (and putting my money where my mouth is).